-At Panyaden we aim to cultivate a way of life, not only an academic education.
 Success in life, whether in academic study, career or family life, is derived not only from a sharp intellect but also from the ability to communicate skilfully, overcome difficulties, manage one’s moods and makes choices based on wisdom, compassion and understanding.
 Our efforts as teachers must be focused equally on helping children develop inner values as well as responsibility towards the world around them.
-To this end, we have created an atmosphere, an environment and a curriculum that are in harmony with the Buddhist path to wisdom and happiness.
+To this end, we have created an atmosphere, an environment and a curriculum which are in harmony with the Buddhist path to wisdom and happiness.

 We aim to teach children as well as the community that we live in, how to live a life in harmony with nature and that showing respect for our environment enhances the quality of our lives.